yaws-rs/book/src/introduction.md

 yaws io_uring abstracts the underlying low level Linux io_uring library.

-We aim too provide safer semantics towards managing all the moving parts given these have complex lifetimes and ownership, typically shared between the kernel, userspace and the user.
+We aim to provide safer semantics towards managing all the moving parts given these have complex lifetimes and ownership, typically shared between the kernel, userspace and the user.

 ![high-level](images/high_level.jpg)